-Analysis and Discussion - Local Coastal Program
+Local Coastal Program

 Land Use Designation - The property is zoned R-1-4, consistent with the underlying land use designation of Residential Urban Medium Density.
-The parcel size of 3,568 sf is less than the minimum parcel size for the zone district but development on existing parcels is not constrained by insufficient parcel area.
-The proposed use is a Principal Permitted use in the R-1-4 zone district.
+The parcel size (3,583 s.f.) is less than the minimum parcel size for the zone district but development on existing parcels is not constrained by insufficient parcel area.
+The proposed use is a principal permitted use in the R-1-4 zone district.
 The Coastal Development Permit for this development is appealable to the California Coastal Commission.

 Design Issues - The proposed single family residence and improvements are in conformance with the County's certified Local Coastal Program Land Use Plan, in that the structure is sited and designed to be visually compatible, in scale with, and integrated with the character of the surrounding neighborhood.
 Developed parcels in the area contain two-story single-family dwellings, many with basements or excavated garages (including the adjacent residence at 90-23rd Avenue).
-Size and architectural styles vary widely in the area, and the design submitted is not inconsistent with the existing range.